Johnson & Johnson MedTech

 My Process

-I supported a structured task analysis process that moved from high-level task decomposition to specific risk identification:
+The analysis moved from high-level task decomposition to specific, prioritized risk identification:

 Break down device use into discrete steps